Top 13 questions about the third-party cookie deprecation in digital marketing

 Table of Contents

-As Google sets the stage to phase out third-party cookies in Chrome by the end of 2024 (NB!
-As of April 23, 2024, the complete phase-out deadline was moved to 2025 ), marketers are facing a major shift in how they can track, target, and retain customers online.
-Understanding this change and preparing for it is crucial.
-As a digital marketer, this article aims to answer your key questions about third-party cookie deprecation, its impact on digital marketing, and how embracing tools like cookie consent banner from Cookie Information can become your new strategic advantage.
+As Google sets the stage to phase out third-party cookies in Chrome by the end of 2024 marketers are facing a major shift in how they can track, target, and retain customers online.
+Understanding and preparing for this change is crucial.
+This article aims to answer your key questions about the third-party cookie deprecation, its impact on digital marketing, and how embracing tools like cookie consent banner from Cookie Information can become your new strategic advantage.

 1. When will Google phase out third-party cookies?

-Google Chrome has already begun limiting third-party cookies in the browser.
+Google have already started limiting third-party cookies in Chrome.
 In April 2024, 1% of Chrome users were affected.
-This figure will reach 100% when the phase-out is completed at the end of 2024 (NB!
-As of April 23, 2024, the complete phase-out deadline was moved to 2025 ). .
+This figure will reach 100% when the phase-out is completed at the end of 2024 (NB: As of April 23, 2024, the complete phase-out deadline was moved to 2025 ).

-This significant change will impact digital marketers and the advertising platforms they use, necessitating new strategies for data collection and user targeting to adapt to increased privacy standards.
+This phase-out will impact digital marketers and the advertising platforms they use, necessitating new strategies for data collection and user targeting to adapt to increased privacy standards.

 2. What is a first-party cookie?

-First-party cookies are created and used by the website you are directly visiting.
+First-party cookies are created and used by the websites you visit.
 They can, for example, remember your login details and what’s in your shopping cart, ensuring a smoother, more personalized user experience.

 Services like Google Ads, Google Analytics, and Meta also place first-party cookies that may be used for advertising purposes.